 - emotionally abusive.
 Here is a quote from my web article on Emotional

-"Emotional abuse is underneath all other types of abuse - the most damaging
+"Emotional abuse is underneath all other types of abuse - the

-and trust ourselves." - Emotional
+to Love and trust ourselves." - Emotional

 abuse is Heart and Soul Mutilation

 Any sexual abuse adds levels to the healing process - layers of

 shame to our wounding.

 Incest (which I am defining here as it is defined by Survivors

 member, or other person known to us whom we were led to trust) adds devastating

 betrayal issues and more crippling shame to the wounding.

 (In my next article (s ?), I will talk about some of the other

 of in my Suite 101 articles

 starting in March of this year.)

-Toxic shame - the feeling that there is something inherently wrong with
+Toxic shame - the feeling that there is something inherently wrong

+codependency.
 In early childhood - prior to the 'Age of Reason' at

 about 7 when the rational part of our brain develops - children are egocentric

 and magical thinking.
 As little children we are not capable of even

 conceiving that are parents are not perfect.

-"When we were 3 or 4 we couldn't look around us and say, "Well, Dad's
+"When we were 3 or 4 we couldn't look around us and say, "Well,

-awful here.
+so awful here.
 I think I'll go get my own apartment."

 Our parents were our higher powers.
 We were not capable

 We felt shameful and unlovable even before the sexual abuse started!

 Any abuse that happens after the first couple years of life, just adds layers

 When trusted people violated our bodies they betrayed us heinously.

-They did further mutilate our relationships with our hearts and souls,
+They did further mutilate our relationships with our hearts and souls, with

-immediately tell them if someone was hurting her/him.
+tell them if someone was hurting her/him.

 The incredible pain and shame generated by sexual abuse often

 causes a person to identify their body, and their sexuality, as the enemy.

 Incest and sexual abuse cause self hatred.
 In cases of sexual abuse

-/ incest that occurred over a period of time, inevitably, naturally and
+/ incest that occurred over a period of time, inevitably, naturally and normally,

-to punish the body and keep the memory suppressed.
+body and keep the memory suppressed.

-On top of that, it may have been the closest thing we ever got to affectionate
+On top of that, it may have been the closest thing we ever got

-touch may have sometimes almost welcomed it.
+and touch may have sometimes almost welcomed it.
 Often the fact that

 physical arousal occurred and/or some part of us welcomed the "affection,"